dhiashalabi/chrome-extenstion/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](#).
+If you have any issues or suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](#).

 ## License